scarolan/azure-terraform-vault-workshop/docs/vault/slides-vault.md

 ---

+name: Chapter-1
+class: center,middle
+.section[
+Chapter 1
+Vault Overview
+]

+---

 name: Vault-Overview
 Vault Overview
 -------------------------

 ###Vault is a __BIG__ topic!

-This is meant as an overview.
+This is meant as a high level overview.
 For detailed descriptions or instructions please see the docs, API guide, or learning site:
 * https://www.vaultproject.io/docs/
 * https://www.vaultproject.io/api/
 * https://learn.hashicorp.com/vault/